dj221ai/assigncurrency/readme.md

 API for exchanging currency from one to another form: http://localhost:8000/currency/

-Note:- currency converter api completed only unit testing remaining
+Note:- currency converter api completed.